Donitzo/godot-simple-portal-system/README.md

 ![Demo](https://github.com/Donitzo/godot-simple-portal-system/blob/main/images/demo.gif)

+### About the code

+This repository contains a small demo project which shows the portals in action.
+You can move around using WASD or the arrow keys, and look around using the mouse.
+A raycaster will show you which crates you hit as you move the mouse cursor.

+If you want to use the portals in your own project, you only need these two files:

+`src/shaders/portal.gdshader`
+`src/scripts/portal.gd`

 ### About Modelling Portals

 First you need to model some portal meshes, or just use a plane or a box.